kklapczynski/notes/angular_notes.md

             <span class="help-block" *ngIf="!email.valid && email.touched">Please give a valid email!</span>
       ```
    - reset a form: values and ng-classes like ng-touched with __this.signupForm.reset();__
+   - buttons in froms need to have type set: type="submit" for button that submitts the form and __ALL OTHER buttons need to have__ type="button" to prevent them from submitting a from

 ## HTTP
    - .post() or any other http method doesn't excute anything until ther is a subscription to it - angular sends only if somewhere response is awaited